Seasonal Sports Club User Guide

 • A Goods and Services Tax (GST) will apply to all sportsground and pavilion rental;

-Use of Eltham High School, Eltham North Synthetic and Diamond Hills Reserve are subject to casual hire and lighting charges.
+Use of Eltham High School and Eltham North Synthetic are subject to casual hire and lighting charges.

 Fees will be subject to review and will reflect increases in the Consumer Price Index (CPI).
 The updated Fees and Charges are included in the Annual Budget which is presented in June each year for the financial year ahead.